opnsense/docs/source/manual/how-tos/lan_bridge.rst

 **Step Five**
 -----------------
-Select Interfaces->Other Types->Bridge and add the interface created in Step Four to the bridge and Save, remember to check the new interface and ensure it is enabled as in Step Two.
+Select :menuselection:`Interfaces --> Other Types --> Bridge` and add the interface created in Step Four to the bridge and Save, remember to check the new interface and ensure it is enabled as in Step Two.

 .. image:: images/lan_bridge_4.png